Skip to main content

 Learn more about renewables in the Mini grid Africa & Asia markets for village electrification

 In its updated NDC (2021), China set more ambitious targets for 2030: reaching a CO2 emission peak before 2030, lowering its CO2 intensity by over 65% (from 2005 levels), and eventually reaching carbon neutrality before 2060.
-It aims to cut the average coal consumption rate in power plants to 300g/kWh between 2020 and 2025.
+In September 2025, the country unveiled plans to lower its GHG emissions by 7 to 10% by 2035 from peak level.